Restaurant Visa Sponsorship Jobs in Nevada

 Are there any Nevada-specific considerations for restaurant visa sponsorship?

-Nevada's prevailing wage requirements apply to H-1B and H-2B positions, meaning employers must pay the Department of Labor's determined wage for the role and location.
+Nevada's prevailing wage requirements apply to H-1B visa and H-2B visa positions, meaning employers must pay the Department of Labor's determined wage for the role and location.
 Las Vegas has higher prevailing wages than rural Nevada due to cost of living.
 Nevada has no state income tax, which affects total compensation comparisons.
 The state's heavy reliance on tourism means hiring in restaurants often tracks seasonality around major events and conventions.

 What is the prevailing wage for sponsored restaurant jobs in Nevada?